voxel51/eta/docs/linting_guide.md

 from builtins import *  # pylint disable=wildcard-import
 ```

-To disable pylint errors temporarility in a module:
+To disable pylint errors temporarily in a module:

 ```python
 # pragma pylint: disable=redefined-builtin